liu599/liu599/README.md

-### Hi there 👋
+### Hi, Welcome to my page 👋

-- 🔭 About: Current working at Autodesk Inc. Not a programmer.
+- 🔭 About: Current working at Autodesk Inc. I am not a programmer.
-  - ⚡ Autodesk is current looking for Senior+ Software Engineer(C++), send me email if you are interested in the position.
+  - ⚡ Autodesk is current looking for Senior+ Software Engineer(C++), send me email if you are interested in the position
+- 🌱 I’m currently learning Golang
-- 🌱 I’m currently learning Golang.
+- 🌱 I’m currently learning Japanese
-- ✨ Interest:
+- ✨ Interest in Game/Anime/Comic:
   - ⚡ Genshin Impact
   - ⚡ Princess Connect!Re:Dive
   - ⚡ BanG Dream!